 How to create a Pulse?

-To create a Pulse, go to Insights and select a report you would like to include in your Pulse.
+To create a Pulse, go to Reports and select a report you would like to include in your Pulse.
 It does not matter whether it is public or private.

 A window will appear where you will define the following for your Pulse: